 I came across this recipe not too long ago when looking for ideas of a quick dessert to accompany a nicer meal.
 I didn’t have hours to spend baking, so I was excited when I discovered these chocolate cakes could be made in less than 30 minutes.

-In a small glass bowl, add two semi-sweet chocolate bars and 1/4 cup of butter.
+In a small glass bowl, add two semi-sweet chocolate bars (or 6 tablespoons of chocolate chips) and 1/4 cup of butter.
 Microwave until the butter is melted (about 30 seconds).
 Using a whisk or spoon, stir the mixture until the chocolate melts and combines with the butter.

 Add 1/2 cup of powdered sugar and mix.